Simply Self-Healing with Amy B. Scher

 The power to pivot is here.
 Right now.
 From this moment — moving forward.

 You can address the past in the present by finally feeling what needed to be felt.
 And then you move.
-You move forward.
 You stop being held by the version of yourself that was just trying to survive — and you start becoming the version that gets to actually live.

 • Ask yourself honestly: what have I been ignoring?